krismastime/SimplyPluraltoVRC/README.md

 {"vrc_userid": "usr_00aa000a-a0aa-0a00-00aa-aaa000aaa000"}
 ```

 If you are having issues staying connected to SimplyPlural, you can change *attempt_reconnect* to true.
-If you are able to connect once, the programme will continuously attempt to reconnect to SimplyPlural until the cancel keybind is pressed.
+If you are able to connect once, the programme will continuously attempt to reconnect to SimplyPlural until the close keybind is pressed or the programme is closed manually.

 ### Keybinds.json